valory-xyz/autonolas-tokenomics/docs/FSM.md

   - **update()**.
 Condition: No single agent instance is registered.
   - **setRegistrationDeadline()**
   - **terminate()**
-  - **unbond()**

 List of next possible states:
 1. **Service is active-registration**
     - Function call for this state: **setRegistrationDeadline()**
-    - Condition: Updated time is greater than the current time and no single agent instance is currently registered
+    - Condition: Updated block is greater than the current block and no single agent instance is currently registered

 2. **Service is pre-registration**